thatslifescience/github_dev/_posts/2019-09-17-Brain-Surgery-Its-Not-Rocket-Science-DAUSTER.md

 source-id: 1dvdOoqi6EC1R1SpxcvnuBu3UbyEOEteaORuRmjcWJcE
 published: true
 ---
-Title: Brain Surgery… It's Not Rocket Science!

-Category: How it Works

-Author: Emma Dauster

-Key Words: Neuroscience, Brains, Surgery

-Teaser: Brain surgery is surprisingly simple.
-Aside from the risk of death, here's all there is to it.

-Thumbnail Image: Figure 3.

 I performed my first brain surgery at age 19.
 I'm a neuroscientist, but the less you know about what I do every day, the more impressive it sounds.
 I perform brain surgery…on rats.
 And then for the next six months I train them to perform operant tasks, while getting peed on most days cleaning up after them.
 (The operant task involves pressing a lever to get sugar-water, so they will perform hundreds of self-initiated trials every day.)
 The life of a rodent brain surgeon isn’t as luxurious as it sounds.